finance calculator

 When to use it

-• Understanding how deep drawdowns require larger percentage gains to recover.
+• Understanding how deeper drawdowns require disproportionately larger gains to recover, highlighting the value of risk management and diversification.

 Tips & cautions